mahsoodebrahim/Mixed-Messages/README.md

 ## General info

-The purpose of this project is to build a message generating program that displays a randomized output qutoes and authors associated with those quotes.
+The purpose of this project is to build a message generating program that displays a randomized output quotes and authors associated with those quotes.
 Further, it was to practice using JavaScipt, Git, and GitHub.

 ## Technologies